rtansf/cubify/README.md

     cubify.exportCubeToCsv('purchases', '/tmp/exported.csv')

-3. Querying cube cells
+3. Querying cube rows
 -----------------------
-You can get cube cells from a cube by calling getCubeCells like so:
+You can get cube rows from a cube by calling getCubeRows like so:

-    cubeCells = cubify.getCubeCells('purchases')
+    cubeRows = cubify.getCubeRows('purchases')
-    for cubeCell in cubeCells:
+    for cubeRow in cubeRows:
-        print cubeCell
+        print cubeRow

-A cube cell has the following basic properties:
+A cube row has the following basic properties:

     dimensionKey - a string of the form: #<dimensionName>:<dimensionValue>[...]
-It serves as a convenient way to name and reference a cube cell. dates - the dimension values for date types dimensions - the dimension values for string types measures - the measure values of numeric type
+It serves as a convenient way to name and reference a cube row. dates - the dimension values for date types dimensions - the dimension values for string types measures - the measure values of numeric type

-You can query cube cells using filters.
+You can query cube rows using filters.
-For example to get all cube cells where ProductId = 'P2', do the following:
+For example to get all cube rows where ProductId = 'P2', do the following:

-    p2CubeCells = cubify.queryCubeCells('purchases', { 'dimensions.ProductId' : 'P2' })
+    p2CubeRows = cubify.queryCubeRows('purchases', { 'dimensions.ProductId' : 'P2' })

 Other query examples:

-    cubeCells = cubify.queryCubeCells('purchases', { 'measures.Price' : { '$gt' : 21 })
+    cubeRows = cubify.queryCubeRows('purchases', { 'measures.Price' : { '$gt' : 21 })
-    cubeCells = cubify.queryCubeCells('purchases', { '$and' : [ { 'measures.Price' : { '$gt' : 21 }},  { 'dimensions.ProductId' : 'P2' } ]})
+    cubeRows = cubify.queryCubeRows('purchases', { '$and' : [ { 'measures.Price' : { '$gt' : 21 }},  { 'dimensions.ProductId' : 'P2' } ]})

 For details about query syntax, refer to the Cubify Reference documentation.